Royal Navy trials sub-hunting underwater gliders

 The glider being trialled off Scotland was due to stay out for four weeks but has been extended to up to five months, giving the project the opportunity to test the glider to its limits on a long duration mission for the first time.

 Right now, the Royal Navy continues to trial these gliders as part of Project Hecla, which was established to optimise the navy’s ability to collect and exploit hydrographic and oceanographic information.
 One glider is currently being tested off the North West coast of the Outer Hebrides as part of the programme.

-The trials are supported by the National Oceanographic Centre, the British Oceanographic Data Centre, and the Scottish Association of Marine Science.
+The trials are supported by the National Oceanographic Centre, the British Oceanographic Data Centre, and the Scottish Association for Marine Science.